Arapahoe High School (Colorado)

 Arapahoe High School is a public high school in Centennial, Colorado, United States.
-Located in a suburb of Denver, it is the flagship of the Littleton Public Schools District as the largest of three high schools, with an enrollment of 2,229 students.
+Located in a suburb of Denver, it is the flagship of the Littleton Public Schools District as the largest of three high schools, with an enrollment of 1,820 students.
 It has been designated a Blue Ribbon School by the U.S. Department of Education.

-The school is known for its affiliation with the Arapaho tribe of Wind River, Wyoming.
+The school is known for its affiliation with the Arapaho Tribe of the Wind River Reservation, Wyoming.

 History

 Relationship with Arapaho Nation

-On September 17, 1993 the school began a relationship with the Arapaho Nation from the Wind River Indian Reservation in Wyoming.
+On September 17, 1993, the school began a relationship with the Arapaho Nation from the Wind River Indian Reservation in Wyoming.
 The relationship strives to promote awareness and exchange between cultures.

 The original "Arapahoe Warrior" logo was designed by Wilbur Antelope, a Northern Arapaho artist, and the logo has been endorsed by the Arapaho Nation for school activities.

 On December 9, 1994, the school gymnasium was renamed in honor of Arapaho Elder Anthony Sitting Eagle, who was one of the primary tribal elders that principal Ronald Booth met with in establishing the school's relationship with the Arapaho Nation.

-Every year the school hosts "Arapahoe Day" in which members of the Arapaho Nation travel from the reservation to share in tribal customs with the students.
+Every other year the school hosts "Arapahoe Day" in which members of the Arapaho Nation travel from the reservation to share in tribal customs with the students.
+On years in which the school does not host Arapaho Nation members, select students visit the Wind River Indian Reservation in Riverton, Wyoming.

 2013 shooting

 On December 13, 2013, a shooting occurred at the school.
-The gunman, an 18-year-old student, entered the school armed with a 12-gauge Stevens Model 320 pump-action shotgun, a machete, three Molotov cocktails, and 125 rounds of ammunition.
+The gunman, an 18-year-old student who was identified as Karl Pierson, entered the school armed with a 12-gauge Stevens Model 320 pump-action shotgun, a machete, three Molotov cocktails, and 125 rounds of ammunition.
 He requested to see the school librarian, who was also the coach of the school debate team.
 The shooter's demotion on the team was a contributing motive to the shooting.
 One student was shot in the head and died eight days later.
 The shooter attempted to start a fire with one of the devices he had carried with him and then shot himself in the head after being confronted by a sheriff deputy working as a school resource officer.